Vrutik21/SockDFS/README.md

 ## Project Submission

-### This project is submitted as part of the COMP-8567 course for the Summer 2024 session.
+### This project is submitted as part of the COMP-8567:Advanced Systems Programming course for the Summer 2024 session.
 It involves demonstrating the project during a scheduled slot and undergoing a viva.

 ## Authors